Punjab Province (British India): British Raj

 The beginning of the twentieth century saw increasing unrest in the Punjab.
 Conditions in the Chenab colony, together with land reforms such as the Punjab Land Alienation Act, 1900 and the Colonisation Bill, 1906 contributed to the 1907 Punjab unrest.
 The unrest was unlike any previous agitation in the province as the government had for the first time aggrieved a large portion of the rural population.
 Mass demonstrations were organised, headed by Lala Lajpat Rai, a leader of the Hindu revivalist sect Arya Samaj.
 The unrest resulted in the repeal of the Colonisation Bill and the end of paternalist policies in the colonies.

 During the First World War, Punjabi manpower contributed heavily to the Indian Army.
 Out of a total of 683,149 combat troops, 349,688 hailed from the province.
 In 1918, an influenza epidemic broke out in the province, resulting in the deaths of an estimated 962,937 people or 4.77 percent of the total estimated population.

+The Indian independence movement was active in Punjab, consisting of the Swadeshi and Ghadar (est. 1913) movements.
+In 1907, railway and arsenal workers and engineers organized a strike in Rawalpindi in support of the Swadeshi movement.
+Some notable figures of the local manifestation of the independence movement include Lala Lajpat Rai, Ajit Singh, Saifuddin Kitchlew, Gokul Chand Narang, and Satya Pal.
+To symbolize Hindu-Muslim-Sikh unity under the Rowlatt Satyagraha, Saifuddin Kitchlew received the keys to the Golden Temple complex of the Sikhs in Amritsar from the British administrators.
+Various speeches by nationalists were held in Amritsar, Gujranwala, Gurdaspur, Firozpur, Jalandhar, and Lahore from February to April 1919.
 In March 1919 the Rowlatt Act was passed extending emergency measures of detention and incarceration in response to the perceived threat of terrorism from revolutionary nationalist organisations.
 This led to the infamous Jallianwala Bagh massacre in April 1919, where Colonel Reginald Edward Harry Dyer ordered detachments of the 9th Gorkha Rifles and the 59th Scinde Rifles under his command to fire into a group of some 10,000 unarmed protesters and Baisakhi pilgrims, killing 379.
+The massacre strengthened the independence movement.